 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 Owning a home in California is a dream come true for many people, especially if you love the beach and endless sunshine.
 But if you’re a homeowner in the Golden State, it’s important to understand the serious risk of wildfires.
-In 2021, there were 8,619 wildfires in California that burned almost 2.6 million acres.
-No matter where you live in California, having wildfire insurance to protect your home can be imperative.
+In 2023, there were 7,127 wildfires in California that burned about 325,000 acres.
+No matter where you live in California, having fire insurance to protect your home can be imperative.